pkgxdev/pkgx/README.md

 Our installer enables it by adding some hooks to your shell:

 * A hook when changing directory that sets up project environments
+    * Environments are just shell environment variables
-* A hook for the “command not found” scenario that installs that command †
+* A hook for the “command not found” scenario that installs that command before running it †

 **Magic is entirely optional, tea is still entirely usable without it.** \
 **Generally we’d say our magic is *for devs* and *not* for ops.**